 Denis Rader made up his own terrible moniker – The BTK Murderer.
 BTK stands for Bind, Torture, and Kill.
 For 17 years, between 1974 and 1991, Rader terrorised the Wichita area of Kansas, killing 10 people.

 He would stalk them before breaking into their homes.
 Once inside he would tie them up, taunt and torture them before strangling them.
 In a letter to KAKE-TV, Rader blamed his crimes on something called ‘Factor X’.
 He believed that other serial killers had this factor and there was nothing they could do about it.

-The police captured Rader in 2005 where he is now serving 10 life sentences.
+The police captured Rader in 2005 and he is now serving 10 life sentences.
 He won’t be eligible for parole until 2180.